joren97x/spotify-chat/README.md

 ## setupppp
 so yea make sure to create a database named 'spotify-chat' and import the "spotify-chat.sql" at the root folder
+use gitbash terminal

 ### frontend
 ```bash